LeetLLM

 Tool use and prompt-injection defenseSeparate proposed action from authorityCheck ownership in code and ignore instructions inside untrusted text

-Observability and cost engineeringPreserve traces and limitsRecord route, evidence, action decision, and outcome
+Observability and cost engineeringPreserve traces and limitsRecord policy IDs, evidence, action decision, and outcome

-Model gatewaySelect an approved generation laneKeep private high-value refund requirements during drafting or fallback
+Model gatewaySelect an approved generation laneKeep private high-value credit requirements during drafting or fallback

 The orchestrator moves one case through those controls.
-It doesn't ask a model to remember policy, authorize a refund, or decide that missing evidence is harmless.
+It doesn't ask a model to remember policy, authorize a credit, or decide that missing evidence is harmless.

 Diagram showing Controlled case path, Policy outcomes, Customer turn ticket #48291, and Load trusted case state.
 Diagram showing Controlled case path, Policy outcomes, Customer turn ticket #48291, and Load trusted case state.